 Many customers ask us if they really do have to replace or repair their aluminum wiring.
 The short answer is yes.
 However, at Zar Electric, we know that rewiring your entire home or property can be expensive, and you may not have it within your budget.
 We want everyone to feel safe in their homes.
-Our Raleigh aluminum wiring electricians will work with you to come up with a solution that protects you and your family.
+Our Raleigh electricians will work with you to come up with aluminum wiring solutions that protect you and your family.
 We provide honest, straightforward pricing so that you can adequately plan to have your wiring fixed, and we always discuss things with you before beginning work.

 Over 20 Years of Experience

 Zar Electric employees are always professional and knowledgeable- William C.

 The technicians were on time, very professional, and very polite- Bob K.